 A sperm count requires that the man give a semen sample, usually obtained by masturbation.
-A man who continues to have sperm requires a second sperm count two months later.
+A man who continues to have sperm in the ejaculate requires a second sperm count, usually performed two months later.

 If the follow-up check shows sperm that do not move, there is a small chance that a partner may become pregnant.
 Another method of contraception should be continued until "special clearance" is given by the doctor.